Motion-Law-Characteristics/Coefficients

 MOTION-LAWS COMPARED - for Initial Selection

-We can give ratings to the common Traditional Motion-Laws.
-The ratings can help you select a law when you start a motion and machine design.
-The ratings range from 1 (relatively bad) to 5 (excellent).
-The ratings apply to Dwell-Rise Dwell type motions.
+We can compare and “score” the common Traditional Motion-Laws.
+The score can help you select a law when you start a motion and machine design.
+The scores range from 1 (relatively bad) to 5 (excellent).
+They apply to Dwell-Rise Dwell type motions.

 If we look at the table, it can be seen that, of the laws listed, that the Modified Sine(MS) is the best for general purposes.
 Its particular merit is that it is very tolerant of a bad input drive and transmission (elasticity, backlash, wear, low inertia).
 It is frequently the first choice of cam designers and is almost always used by commercial manufacturers of cam-operated indexing mechanisms.